Investigation

 • Materials evidence: Police collected 20 netting samples across Wang Tai, Wang Do, Wang Yan, Wang Chi; 7 failed flammability tests, with harder-to-reach samples more likely to fail, raising mixing/switching suspicions (NBC/AP, RTHK).
 ICAC says contractors bought ~2,300 rolls of non-compliant mesh at HK$54/roll after typhoon damage, then 115 rolls of compliant mesh at HK$100/roll installed at scaffold bases to pass spot checks (news.gov.hk).

 • Independent burn tests: InMedia collected 40 scaffold-net fragments within ~400m of the site (Nov 29–Dec 2); 5 samples ignited instantly and burned upward with falling fire debris (some for up to ~6 minutes), while ~70% would not ignite and 8 shed fire flecks without lighting paper below.
-Build union leader Chow Sze-kit noted compliant nets can light but should self-extinguish quickly, and standards bar sustained flame/dripping (InMediaHK).
+Construction union leader Chau Si-kit (周思傑) noted compliant nets can light but should self-extinguish quickly, and standards bar sustained flame/dripping (InMediaHK).

 • Foam/polystyrene: Panels sealed windows (incl. elevator lobbies), accelerating spread; melted at >500C and blew out windows (Reuters/CNN).